gptune/HistoryDB-Docs/docs/src/introduction.md

 **Re-using GP surrogate model.**
 The history database also supports storing and loading trained GP surrogate models along with some model statistics information such as likelihood values of the model.
-Users can use this feature to not only re-use pre-trained models for autotuning, but also analyze model data for research purposes.
+Users can use this feature to not only re-use pre-trained models for autotuning, but also analyze model for research purposes (e.g. sensitivity analysis on the tuning parameters).